 Later this week you will be awakened at 5:45 AM to the ultimate joy of your children jumping on your bed, begging you to get up so they can open their presents.
 When I was little, we were made to stay in our rooms until the unbearable hour of 8:00 AM before we could come down the stairs to see the results of Santa’s nighttime escapades!
 That particular rule has never worked for my kids…

-But in the midst of the sticky, candy-cane fingers, battery supply checks and endless questions of, “Is Christmas tomorrow?” consider taking a minute to remember the present.
+But in the midst of the sticky, candy-cane fingers, battery supply checks, and endless questions of, “Is Christmas tomorrow?” consider taking a minute to remember the present.
 Not the presentS but the present – as in RIGHT NOW!
 While your kids are tearing open the LEGO sets and rainbow looms, here are a few tips to keep you in the moment –

 Appreciate the moment – and stay in it, because it will disappear like the twinkle in Santa’s eye!

-Amy knows how to relate to children, and make them feel comfortable.
-My son was shy at the beginning but Amy asked him a couple questions about what he likes and immediately found the connection to him.
-He happily followed her in the office (just after a 3 min of conversation) and preformed the test.
-He wasn’t nervous or scared and it’s bc of her ability to relate to kids.
+“Dr. Amy knows how to relate to children and make them feel comfortable.
+My son was shy in the beginning but Amy asked him a couple of questions about what he likes and immediately found a connection with him.
+He happily followed her into the office (just after a 3 min of conversation) and performed the test.
+He wasn’t nervous or scared and it’s because of her ability to relate to kids.

 We had a great experience and he wants to go back!
-Thank you very much!— Dad of 5-year-old assessment client
+Thank you very much!”— Dad of 5-year-old assessment client

 “Dr. Amy is like Oprah – she’s the neighbor you love who is very, very smart”— Parent of 14-year-old son and 18-year-old daughter

 “Dr. Amy talks about moving children from being externally-driven to internally-driven…and she helps you get there!”— Parent of 15-year-old daughter